Lost in Speech: Benchmarking, Evaluation, and Parsing of Spoken Bilingual Conversational Language Beyond Standard UD Assumptions: Conclusion

 \section{Conclusion}

-Spoken code-switching exposes a fundamental mismatch between written-language assumptions and the structural realities of conversational speech.
-Our analysis shows that phenomena such as repetition and ellipsis introduce systematic ambiguity that challenges both human annotators and automated parsers, and that existing parsing techniques perform poorly under standard evaluation metrics, which often penalize linguistically defensible analyses as errors.
-To address this gap, we introduced a linguistically grounded taxonomy of spoken CSW phenomena, \textbf{SpokeBench}, a gold benchmark for spoken CSW parsing, \textbf{FLEX-UD}, an ambiguity-aware evaluation metric, and \textbf{DECAP}, a decoupled agentic parsing framework that isolates spoken-language handling from core syntactic analysis.
-Together, these contributions demonstrate that progress on spoken CSW parsing depends not only on improved models, but also on annotation and evaluation practices that explicitly recognize structural uncertainty as an inherent property of the data.
+Spoken bilingual conversational language exposes a persistent mismatch between written-language parsing assumptions and the structural variability of interactional speech.
+To address these challenges, we introduced a linguistically grounded taxonomy of conversational bilingual phenomena, \textbf{SpokeBench}, an expert-annotated benchmark for spoken conversational parsing, \textbf{Flex-UD}, an ambiguity-aware evaluation metric designed for structurally variable conversational language, and \textbf{DECAP}, a modular agentic parsing framework that separates spoken-phenomena handling from core syntactic analysis.
+Experiments across both proprietary and open-weight LLMs demonstrate substantial improvements in robustness to conversational phenomena, while Flex-UD reveals meaningful structural consistency and parser differences that remain partially hidden under strict attachment-based evaluation.
+Together, these findings suggest that progress in conversational bilingual parsing depends not only on stronger models but also on evaluation and annotation frameworks that better account for ambiguity, recoverability, and the discourse-driven nature of spontaneous speech.